esa/pagmo/doc/sphinx/install.rst

  c) the boost serialization library
  d) the boost python library
  e) the boost thread library
+* You need to place the minGW ibraries libgfortran-3.dll, libquadmath-0.dll and pthreadGC2 in the core directory.

 * If the option GSL is activated you need to provide the GSL libraries, in particular
 	a) libgslcblas.a b) libgsl.a c) the include dir of gsl.
 We have compiled gsl-1.15 using msys 1.0.11 configure make install